Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: ADAL-ineq : applying ADAL to SDPs in general form

-where ${\bar {\mathscr A}}^{\top}: \RR^m \rightarrow \Syl$ is the adjoint operator of $\bar \Aa$, namely ${\bar {\mathscr A}}^{\top} y = \sum_i y_i \bar A^i$ for $y \in \RR^m$.
-Note that the matrix $\bar Z\in \Syl$ is a "surplus" matrix variable that can be written as with $p \in \mathbb{R}^l$.
+where ${\bar {\mathscr A}}^{\top}: \RR^m \rightarrow \Syl$ is the adjoint operator of $\bar \Aa$, namely ${\bar {\mathscr A}}^{\top} y = \sum_{i=1}^m y_i \bar A^i$ for $y \in \RR^m$.
+Note that the matrix $\bar Z\in \Syl$ is a ``surplus" matrix variable that can be written as with $p \in \mathbb{R}^\ell$.
 In particular, the equality constraint in \eqref{sdp:standarddual1} can be rewritten as

-Assuming that both the primal~\eqref{sdp:standard1} and the dual~\eqref{sdp:standarddual1} problems have strictly feasible points (i.e. Slater's condition is satisfied) strong duality holds and $(y, \bar Z, \bar X)$ is optimal for~\eqref{sdp:standard1} and~\eqref{sdp:standarddual1} if and only if the following conditions hold:
+As for the SDPs in standard form, if we assume that both the primal~\eqref{sdp:standard1} and the dual~\eqref{sdp:standarddual1} problems have strictly feasible points (i.e. Slater's condition is satisfied) strong duality holds and $(y, \bar Z, \bar X)$ is optimal for~\eqref{sdp:standard1} and~\eqref{sdp:standarddual1} if and only if the following KKT conditions hold (see, e.g.,~\cite[Sec.
+4.2]{NeNe:94}):

 In the following, we assume that the constraints formed through the operator $\bar\Aa$ are linearly independent.